ipb-halle/MetFrag/projects/metfragcl/index.md

 <p><p>

 <h4>Database Parameters - Retrieving Candidates</h4>
 These parameters define the settings for candidate retrieval.
 By default, neutral species are queried (i.e., neutral exact mass or molecular formula).
 Settings to enable querying of charged mass (i.e. m/z values) are given below.
 The settings are a combination of database and retrieval parameters.
 If multiple candidate retrieval options are defined, <span style="font-weight:bold">PrecursorCompoundIDs</span> over-rides <span style="font-weight:bold">NeutralPrecursorMolecularFormula</span>, which over-rides <span style="font-weight:bold">NeutralPrecursorMass</span>.
+It is possible to perform queries with m/z values instead of neutral masses; see section "Adduct and Charged Mass Handling" below.
 <div class="code">
  <table>
 	<tr><td># Database settings</td></tr>